watanaberaphael/comcast-ad-api/Readme.md

     Test Classes:
     CreateAdCampaignViaPOSTTest     ->      To create Ad
-    FetchAdCampaignForPartnerTest   ->      To get Ad
-    PlusListAllAdTest               ->      To list Ad
+    FetchAdCampaignForPartnerTest   ->      To get Ad by Partner PlusListAllAdTest               ->      To list all Ads

 Unit Tests
 -----------